uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

    - Size 11
    - Black (if on white background) or white (if on a colored background)

+- Pie Chart
+   - If they fit, use Quick Layout 1 to add value and percentage data labels.
+   - If labels don't fit, use a legend on the left.
+   - Reduce the space between the pie and the legend.
+   - If there are multiple pie charts with the same legend, only have the legend on the first one.
+   - Adjust the colors if there is not enough contrast.

 - Crop the image after pasting it into the narrative report to remove extra white space.

 ## Analysis